Leonardo Mancuso: Monza

 On 20 January 2022, Monza signed Mancuso on a two-year loan with obligation for purchase.
 Following Monza's Serie A promotion on 29 May 2022, Mancuso's obligation for purchase clause was triggered.

-Loan to Como
+Loans to Como and Palermo

 Mancuso was loaned out to Como for one year.
+He was sent on a one-year loan to Palermo on 5 July 2023, with an option and obligation for purchase.

+Mantova

+On 12 July 2024, Mancuso joined Mantova on a permanent deal.

 International career

 Mancuso was selected by the Serie D representative team for the Torneo di Viareggio in January 2012.
 He was called up to Italy under-20 C team in February 2013, and made his debut on 7 February, as half-time substitute for Leonardo Gatto.